cavo789/blog/blog/2024/05/25/ftp-erase-files/index.md

 :::danger Make sure this is what you want
 :::danger Be really sure this is what you want
-:::danger Be extremly sure this is what you want
+:::danger Be extremely sure this is what you want
 The script will then start immediately and will remove everything without asking confirmation nor backup.
 Just killing files and folders.

 At the end of the process (i.e. in just a few seconds), the folder will be completely empty.